 Figure 27: Bracket at lower end of ordinary stiffener on plane bulkhead

+Page 58 July 2009

 10.4 Corrugated bulkheads

 10.4.1 General

-Transverse vertically corrugated watertight bulkheads are to be fitted with a lower stool and with an upper stool below the deck.
-In ships less than 150 m in length, corrugations may extend from the inner bottom to the deck.
+For ships of 190 m of length L and above, the transverse vertically corrugated watertight bulkheads are to be fitted with a lower stool, and generally with an upper stool below deck.
+For ships less than 190 m in length L, corrugations may extend from inner bottom to deck provided the global strength of hull structures are satisfactorily proved for ships having ship length L of 150 m and above by DSA as required by Ch 7 of the Rules.

 10.4.2 Construction

-The main dimensions a, R, c, d, t, $\varphi$ and sC of corrugated bulkheads are defined in Fig 28.
+The main dimensions a, R, c, d, t, φ and s_C of corrugated bulkheads are defined in Fig 28.

 The bending radius is not to be less than the following values, in mm:

 R = 3.0t

 where: